While the Toy drive is complete, continue to support this effort by DONATing BY CREDIT CARD

 I introduce you to the second annual holiday toy and book drive hosted by Tattletales of a Speech-Language Pathologist.
-Last year, with the help of various community participants, supporters, and centers, we were able to to distribute over 200 toys for children ages 0-10 years old, while bringing awareness to families with children with disabilities.
+In 2020, with the help of various community participants, supporters, and centers, we were able to to distribute over 200 toys for children ages 0-10 years old, while bringing awareness to families with children with disabilities.
 We also supported the special needs program at Grand St. Settlement Head Start Center in Manhattan’s Lower East Side, along with providing a drum kit for the music program at Riverview School in Elmhurst, Queens.
 The Riverview School is under the District 75, which primarily services children with significant challenges for development and learning.
 Five families were hand-picked to be given a holiday token for their children with diagnosed developmental disabilities who received early intervention services in the year 2020.
 Lastly, one new mother was gifted a crib and other items to support her and her little one on their journey.
 This year, the seasons greetings are traveling abroad.
 My organization Tattletales of a Speech-Language Pathologist is partnering with Fountain of the Youth Foundation, which is a non-profit based in San Ignacio, Belize.
 One of their many missions is to develop a program within the organization to begin to encourage and promote a culture around reading at the primary school level.

-This year, in the month of August, I accompanied a team, made up of three speech language pathologists, eleven university students, and local organizers in San Ignacio, Belize with a company named Therapy Abroad.
+In 2021, in the month of August, I accompanied a team, made up of three speech language pathologists, eleven university students, and local organizers in San Ignacio, Belize with a company named Therapy Abroad.
 We planned and executed a four-day speech camp for primary school-aged children from the community.
 These children presented with significant delays in language and social development, and this often impacted their function in daily tasks and schooling.
 Each story was unique, but the gold trim along the group was the eagerness they had for playing and learning.
 In the small community where everybody knows everybody, these children were clearly loved and cared for by a village.
 But in this small community, it was hard to come by adequate resources to ensure that access to learning was fluid, appropriate, and equitable.
 In addition to finanical strains that are placed on families to provide children with uniforms, books, and school fees, the children of Belize are in a state of emergency due to COVID-19.
 The current school year in session is being held entirely virtually.
 Many familes do not have the proper materials to facilitate home learning due to low availability of electronic materials such as tablets, computers, or even cell phones.

 Belize has the smallest economy of Central America, and is increasingly dependent on international trade and tourism to alleviate the chronic poverty of many of its systems.
 While schooling for children at the primary level is free, secondary schooling is not.
 Higher education opportunities are still extremely limited.
 We are all familiar with what the school to prison pipline is – well in Belize, given that many children are forced to drop out before they complete their secondary school studies, a high level of gang-related activity in places like Belize City is noted.
 Young men also find work to help support their families, which often does not coincide with their education, but instead pulls them from it.
 No matter, the rates of unemployment are about equal for young adults with no primary education as those who have completed tertiary (post-secondary) education, as there is little economic demand for labor that is highly skilled or well-educated, despite how desperately it is needed.